What Is a 40-Year Term Life Insurance Policy? (2025 Guide)

 What Does Term Length Mean in Life Insurance?

 Term length significantly affects life insurance costs.
-Longer policy terms mean higher premiums because insurers face greater risk over extended periods.
+Longer policy terms mean higher premiums because insurers have greater risk over extended periods.
 A 40-year term policy costs more than shorter 10-, 20- or 30-year terms.

 Compare costs across different term lengths before choosing.
 The price difference between term lengths can be substantial, so match your coverage period to your actual needs.